-- Secretarial Standards issued by the Institute of Company Secretaries of India; - (ii) Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('SEBI LODR');
+- (i) Secretarial Standards issued by the Institute of Company Secretaries of India; - (ii) Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-During the period under review the Company has complied with the provisions of Act, Rules, Regulations, Guidelines etc. mentioned above except for the below mentioned
+During the period under review the Company has complied with the provisions of Act, Rules, Regulations, Guidelines etc. mentioned above.